 Both the process of teething and the timing of the teething vary greatly from baby to baby - the timing of a baby’s teething is not indicative of their developmental milestones.

-The Signs of Teething
+The Signs and SYMPTOMS of Teething

 Rashes around the mouth: Rashes may form around the mouth because of the irritating feeling from teething can cause your baby wanting to scratch around the mouth or chew on things that irritate their skin.